revawiki/Kong-Monitoring-With-Prometheus/README.md

 # Kong-Monitoring-With-Prometheus

-This simple project was created as an experiment for monitor MongoDB server basic usage using basic TIG Stack schema.
+This simple stack was created for monitoring kong usage using prometheus plugin.
+Tested localy to monitor grafana as a service.

 ## Getting Started